OVERVIEW OF NSU

 One letter of recommendation from a teacher is required, but you may submit up to a total of three letters.
-The letter can be found and completed online through the Common Application Teacher Evaluation form.
-In addition, you can submit the letter(s) in the supplemental items area of the NSU Shark Select Application.
-Paper letters of recommendation may be mailed to:
+The letter can be completed online through the Common Application Teacher Evaluation form, or you can submit the letter(s) in the supplemental items area of the NSU Shark Select Application.
+Paper letters of recommendation may be emailed to your admissions counselor or mailed to:

 Nova Southeastern University Office of Undergraduate Admissions 3301 College Avenue Ft.
 Lauderdale, FL 33314

-EARLY DECISION - priority date: November 1 Early Decision is a binding decision plan and may be appropriate for students who are committed to attending Nova Southeastern University if they are admitted.
-If the student is admitted to NSU, s/he must immediately withdraw applications to all other colleges and universities.
+EARLY DECISION - priority date: November 1, 2020 Early Decision is a binding decision plan and may be appropriate if you are committed to attending Nova Southeastern University.
+If admitted to NSU, you must immediately withdraw applications to all other colleges and universities.

-EARLY ACTION - priority date: November 1 Early Action is a non-binding decision plan.
-It is appropriate for students who are seriously considering Nova Southeastern University but are not ready to commit to attendance.
+EARLY ACTION - priority date: November 1, 2020 Early Action is a non-binding decision plan, which provides priority admission consideration to Nova Southeastern University, and is appropriate if you are seriously considering NSU but are not ready to commit to attendance.

 *NSU superscores both the SAT and the ACT.
 We will combine the best math and critical reading scores from the old SAT or the best math and reading/writing from the new redesigned SAT.
-Old SAT and new redesigned SAT scores will not be mixed.
 For the ACT, the best individual subscores will be combined for an overall composite superscore.
-You are encouraged to report all official scores for either the SAT or ACT so that NSU has your highest scores achieved on record.
+You are encouraged to report all scores for either the SAT or ACT so that NSU has your highest scores achieved on record.

 Dual Admission is a premier academic program offering students the opportunity to reserve a future seat in one of NSU’s graduate or professional programs while earning their bachelor’s degree.